-- 3.8.1 Continue to provide guidance with respect to activities within ACMH to ensure that these sensitive habitat areas continue to be protected from adverse impacts. - 3.8.2 Add Muddy Creek in its entirety as Area of Critical Marine Habitat 4. - 3.8.3 Provide guidance with respect to activities within ACMH 4, to ensure that these sensitive habitat areas continue to be protected from adverse impacts. - 3.8.4 Continue research and monitoring efforts designed to deepen knowledge about habitats provided wthin ACMH.
+3.8.1, 3.8.3 Continue to provide the guidance with respect to activities such as structures, moorings and shellfishing within Areas of Critical Marine Habitat to ensure that these sensitive habitat areas continue to be protected from adverse impacts

-Chapter 4.
-Wetlands Protection
+3.8.2 Continue to support town-sponsored monitoring of the Muddy Creek wetlands restoration and serve as the repository for Muddy Creek monitoring data.

+3.8.4 Continue research and monitoring efforts designed to deepen knowledge about ACMH.